Farm Bill, CBD and Cosmetics

 The clarity needed by skin care manufacturers and brands isn’t quite there yet.
 The Department of Agriculture governs industrial Hemp.
 Yet the FDA still retains control of how crops are used in personal care products.
 That means FDA will govern how CBD is used in food, cosmetics, and supplements.
 The FDA’s current position is that CBD IS NOT permitted in any of those personal care product categories.
 That said, the agency doesn’t appear to be actively going after CBD brands right now unless they’re making misleading health claims, which is part of the reason why we see so many brands making CBD products anyway.

-ICMAD released a letter today contributing to the conversation regarding the use of CBD and Skincare.
+ICMAD released a letter in December of 2019 contributing to the conversation regarding the use of CBD and Skincare.
 Indie Beauty, Well + Good, and numerous Hemp lobbying organizations have written extensively about the impact of this bill on edibles, skincare, personal wellness products and more.

 In its letter ICMAD states: